Frozen 2: Plot

-Elsa, Anna, and Olaf continue north, leaving Kristoff and Sven behind.
+While Kristoff and Sven stay with the Northuldra, Elsa, Anna, and Olaf continue north.
 They find their parents' wrecked ship and a map with a route to Ahtohallan, a mythical river said to explain the past.
-Elsa sends Anna and Olaf to safety and continues alone.
+Believing she should continue alone, Elsa sends Anna and Olaf to safety despite Anna's protests.
 She encounters and tames the Nøkk, the water spirit who guards the sea to Ahtohallan.
-Elsa discovers that the voice calling to her is the memory of young Iduna's call; her powers are a gift from nature because of Iduna's selfless saving of Agnarr, and Elsa is the fifth spirit.
-She learns that the dam was built as a ruse to reduce Northuldran resources, because of Runeard's contempt for the tribe's connection with magic and his intention to eliminate them and incorporate their region into the kingdom.
-Elsa learns that Runeard began the conflict by murdering the unarmed Northuldran leader in cold blood.
-She sends this information to Anna before she becomes frozen (causing Olaf to fade away) when she ventures into the most dangerous part of Ahtohallan.
+Elsa discovers that the voice calling to her is the memory of young Iduna and that her powers are a gift from nature because of Iduna's selfless saving of Agnarr.
+Venturing into the most dangerous part of Ahtohallan, she learns that the dam was built as a ruse to reduce Northuldran resources because of Runeard's contempt for the tribe's connection with magic, and that he began the conflict by murdering the Northuldran leader in cold blood.
+Elsa relays this information to Anna before freezing solid, which in turn causes Olaf to fade away from existence.

-Upon discovering the truth, Anna concludes that the dam must be destroyed for peace to be restored.
-She awakens the earth giant Jötunn, and lures them towards the dam.
-The giants hurl boulders, destroying the dam and sending a flood down the fjord towards the kingdom.
-Elsa is released and rides the water spirit to Arendelle, where she freezes the flood and saves the kingdom.
-As the mist disappears, she rejoins Anna and revives Olaf.
-Anna accepts Kristoff's marriage proposal.
-Elsa explains that she and Anna are the bridge between the people and the magical spirits.
-Anna then becomes Queen of Arendelle; Elsa becomes the protector of the Enchanted Forest, who visits Arendelle since peace has been restored.
-In a post-credits scene, Olaf visits Elsa's ice palace and recounts the events to Marshmallow (a snow monster created by Elsa as palace guard) and the Snowgies, miniature snowmen inadvertently generated by Elsa on Anna's nineteenth birthday.
+Upon discovering the truth, Anna concludes that the dam must be destroyed for peace to be restored and the forest to be freed.
+She awakens the earth spirit, Jötunn, and lures it towards the dam.
+The massive rock giants hurl boulders, destroying the dam and sending a flood down the fjord towards the kingdom.
+Elsa thaws and rides the Nøkk to Arendelle, where she freezes the flood and saves the kingdom.
+As the mist disappears, she rejoins Anna and revives Olaf, before Kristoff proposes to Anna.
+Realizing she is the fifth spirit herself, Elsa explains to Anna that they are the bridge between the people and the magical spirits.
+Elsa abdicates the throne to Anna and becomes the protector of the Enchanted Forest, visiting Arendelle regularly with peace restored.

+In a post-credits scene, Olaf visits Elsa's ice palace and recounts the events to Marshmallow, the snow giant created by Elsa as palace guard, and the Snowgies, miniature snowmen inadvertently generated by Elsa from sneezing.